Street Legal (New Zealand TV series)

 Street Legal is a New Zealand legal drama focused on the lives of a small group of lawyers.
 The show was produced by ScreenWorks.
 A total of four series consisting of 53 episodes were aired between 11 July 2000 and 21 August 2003.

 History

 Producer Chris Hampson, director Chris Bailey and writer Greg McGee formed a production company, ScreenWorks, in 1998 to produce Street Legal, which they had been developing since 1993.
 The pilot aired in 1998 and the first series in 2000.
 The series was filmed at Studio West in West Auckland.

+In 2001, the series was sold to the Seven Network becoming the first New Zealand drama series to air on a prime time slot in Australia.
+The deal was negotiated with a London-based distributor.
+In October that year, NZ On Air gave ScreenWorks a NZ$4.6 million grant to finance a third season of Street Legal, becoming the first local series in seven years to achieve this goal.

 Synopsis

 The show focused mainly on the lives of the partners of the law firm Wyeth & Associates located in Auckland, New Zealand.
 The characters include Peter Wyeth (Series 1–3), David Silesi, Joni Collins, Tim O'Connor (Series 1 and 2) and James Peabody (Series 3 and 4).
 Also seen were Judge Adriana Saunders, Yalena (the goofy secretary), Kees Van Dam, Ange Watson (Series 4), Sadie O'Neil (Series 2 and 3) and Matt Urlich (Series 3 and 4).

 The main character David Silesi (Jay Laga'aia) is a maverick lawyer who pushes the limits of the law.
 He will do anything for his clients and his friends.
 He also spends most of the show pining for his law partner, Joni Collins.
 Joni Collins is a level-headed female lawyer at Wyeth & Associates.
 In the third series, David and Joni join and buy out the firm to save it after Peter dies in unfortunate circumstances.